corrode/corrode.github.io/content/blog/expressions/index.md

 "Everything is an expression" is a bit of an exaggeration, but it's a useful mental model while you internalize the concept.

-What's so special about expressions?
+But what's so special about them?

 ## Expressions produce values, statements do not.